 The Environmental Studies Major offers you a degree with the flexibility to explore the social, cultural, and scientific issues behind environmental issues and sustainability.
 As the population of the world grows, demands for energy, water, and food increase.
 These needs, in addition to changes in climate, promise to be defining issues of the century.

 In addition to core courses in the natural sciences, you will also take courses in a variety of disciplines, such as math, health, food, energy, biodiversity history, or policy.
 This interdisciplinary approach will enable you to relate abstract concepts in the natural sciences to real-world issues.
 You will utilize problem solving skills to examine complex issues and you will develop strong communication skills as you articulate your viewpoint to others.

-This major can be a standalone or combined with other Professional and Arts and Sciences majors and minors.
+This major can be a standalone or combined with our other majors and/or minors.
 You may also minor in Sustainability with courses at Wheelock and through the Colleges of the Fenway consortium.